Healthy Homes Assessment Kingsley-Chatham

 • Does the heat pump have sufficient capacity?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling could be significant for property owners and landlords.
-For expert advice, call today to schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist assistance, get in touch today and book your rental properties house assessment.

 home assessments for rental properties